I cannot believe my son Cole is in college. My baby boy, who was diagnosed with atopic dermatitis at 12, is all grown up.

-- It is important to take the diagnosis seriously.
+It is important to take the diagnosis seriously.
 My son had his first flare after a roller hockey game.
 His entire body—from neck to toes—erupted in red, oozy, swollen bumps that itched and burned painfully.
-We rushed him to a doctor.
+We rushed him to a doctor, who gave him steroids and topical ointments.
 As frightening as that was, I assumed then (incorrectly) that this would be a one-time thing, like a broken bone.
 We’d get Cole help.
 He’d heal.
 Then we could all get on with our lives.
 The first doctor we saw didn’t tell us that Cole had a chronic condition.
 It wasn’t until our third or fourth doctor that we heard the term “atopic dermatitis” and were told that this wasn’t going away.
 I didn’t understand that with that first flare, everything about our world was going to change.
 I wish I had known that.

 I wish I could go back in time and tell myself these 4 things earlier in our journey with atopic dermatitis.
 While I cannot change the past, I am able to impact the future.
 I hope that by sharing these four tips, I can help your family on your chronic health journey.